Which Diapers Should I Use for the Night?

 What is the Antidiuretic Hormone?

 The human body, even in childhood, produces a special hormone at night: the Antidiuretic Hormone, abbreviated as ADH.
 This hormone significantly influences the body's water balance and ensures that we need to go to the toilet much less often at night since the body produces less urine.
-Over the course of 11 to 13 hours at night, babies excrete as much urine as they do during 3 to 4 hours in the daytime.
+Over the course of 11 to 13 hours at night, babies urinate as much as the would during 3 to 4 hours in the daytime.

 Primarily, the hormone ensures that we can sleep soundly at night without being constantly awakened by the urge to urinate.